Mosquito Bites vs. Bed Bug Bites:

 Bed Bug Bites: What Do They Look Like?

-The bed bug bite is reddish in color and had a dark spot in the center.
-The symptoms of these bites only occur after some time after the bite and not instantly.
+- Symptoms of these bites only occur some time after the bite and not instantly.

 Mosquito Bites: What Do They Look Like?